mrc95/Binomial-Option-Pricing-Model-for-CASIO-prizm/README.md

 - p is the risk neutral probability

 When working with stocks which pay dividends, the stochastic tree has to be filled with the present value (calculated at any node) of the dividend.
 Otherwise, fill it with 0 for every cell.
-Scrolling down you will be able to see the stochastic, deterministic, stochastic and deterministic tree, the option value tree with early exercise on any node and the European and american option value calculated for 3 different time intervals (3, 4 and 5 but it Can be extended with smaller/bigger timeframes).
+Scrolling down you will be able to see the stochastic, deterministic, stochastic and deterministic tree, the option value tree with early exercise on any node and the European and american option value calculated for 3 different time intervals (3, 4 and 5 but it can be extended with smaller/bigger timeframes).